athakhan/socialite/README.md

-This library is heavily inspired by the [Phirehose](https://github.com/fennb/phirehose), [twitteroauth](https://github.com/abraham/twitteroauth) and [oauth-php](http://code.google.com/p/oauth-php) libraries, although most concepts have been adjusted to fit to the PHP 5.3+ namespace paradigm.
+This library is heavily inspired by the [Phirehose](https://github.com/fennb/phirehose), [twitteroauth](https://github.com/abraham/twitteroauth) and [oauth-php](http://code.google.com/p/oauth-php) libraries and many other libraries out there; although most concepts have been adjusted to fit to the PHP 5.3+ namespace paradigm.